Syaoran (Tsubasa: Reservoir Chronicle, clone): Creation and conception

 Clamp designed Syaoran using the ideas of manga author Osamu Tezuka and his Star System.
 Syaoran was based on Syaoran Li, a character from Cardcaptor Sakura—another series written by Clamp.
 Syaoran and Sakura were chosen to be the series' protagonist because their Cardcaptor Sakura counterparts had a happy ending, but Clamp said that the characters would have to go throughout the series to get their own happy ending.
 Because Syaoran Li was written as "charming" often seen in series aimed towards a female demography, shōjo manga, the older Syaoran from Tsubasa was changed to be been as a more heroic protagonist in order to appeal to the male demography, the ones who read shōnen manga instead.
 Editor Kiichiro Sugawara commented that when Tsubasa started, most of his colleagues kept mentioning the series was interesting for having an alternate version of Sakura Kinomoto as he found that the original Syaoran Li was not popular within Cardcaptor Sakura.
-In order to further appeal to the demography and the company, Sugawara suggested Syaoran need to be stronger based on how popularity polls from this genre works.
+In order to further appeal to the demography and the company, Sugawara suggested Syaoran needs to be stronger based on how popularity polls from this genre works.
 Although Syaoran is popular with female readers for his kind personality, male readers would instead prefer him if he was a strong fighter.
 As a result, the manga's second story arc focused on more on fight scenes which Clamp reflected they could have drawn more if they went back.

 At the start of the manga, Syaoran's character was already planned to go through development.
 The characters Fai D. Flowright and Kurogane were added to provide additional characters who were older than the lead.
 In early versions of the manga, Syaoran was portrayed as a mechanic rather than an archaeologist, with Fujitaka having taught him about machines.
 In the original design, Syaoran wore a cap, a different outfit and an enormous adjustable spanner.
 In building up his character, Syaoran was written to act as a detective when confronting Fei-Wang Reed spy Kyle Rondart in the Jade World story arc.
 Ohkawa studied detective storylines when writing this events of the manga.